 “Federal Funds Effective Rate” means, for the relevant determination date the rate opposite the caption “Federal Funds (Effective)” as set forth in the weekly statistical release designated as H.15 (519), or any successor publication, published by the Board of Governors of the Federal Reserve System.

-“Issuer” means the bank issuing a Letter of Credit at the request of the Pledgor that meets the requirements set forth in the definition of Letter of Credit herein.

-“Letter of Credit” means an irrevocable, transferable, standby letter of credit, issued by a major U.S. commercial bank or foreign bank with a U.S. branch office with a Credit Rating of at least “A-” by S&P and “A3” by Moody’s, utilizing the form set forth in Schedule 1 attached hereto, with such changes to the terms in that form as the issuing bank may require and as may be acceptable to the party in whose favor the letter of credit is issued.
-Each Letter of Credit shall be a Credit Support Document.

 “Moody’s” means Moody’s Investors Service, Inc. or its successor.